gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 - Reconfigure the old **Master** and demote to **Slave** when it comes back online

-You must have at least `3` Redis Sentinel servers, and they need to be each in a independent machine (that are believed to fail independently).
+You must have at least `3` Redis Sentinel servers, and they need to be each in a independent machine (that are believed to fail independently), ideally in different geographical areas.

 You can configure them in the same machines where you've configured the other Redis servers, but understand that if a whole node goes down, you loose both